RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 #### Advanced User Input Options

-Selecting the checkbox displays set of numeric input options for advanced users to input user defined values for warehouse floor space, truck trips, and pollution emissions.
+Selecting the checkbox displays set of numeric input options for advanced users to input user defined values for warehouse floor space, truck trips, pollution emissions, job, and vacancy rates.
 Altering these values will change the displayed outputs in the summary table above the map.

 ##### Floor area ratio